Here at 1000 Corks we’ll do anything for our users. Including exhaustingly visiting the best wine country in the world.

 That summary, perhaps, isn't fair to either restaurant, but The Painted Lady is absolutely amazing.
 And it seems that each time I go there, it gets even better.

-Last time I was there I did the eight course tasting and everything was fantastic, but the absolute best dish was the Agnolotti.
+Last time I was there I ordered the eight course tasting and everything was fantastic, but the absolute best dish was the Agnolotti.
 (La Cena and The Painted Lady are both featuring Agnolotti...is there a new trend that no one told me about?
-And is Agnolotti just a way of saying ravioli?)
+And isn't Agnolotti just a way of saying ravioli?)

-There's is a stinging nettle agnolotti, with amazing prosciutto, wild mushrooms, white italian summer truffles and oregon truffle foam.
+They offer a stinging nettle agnolotti, with amazing prosciutto, wild mushrooms, white italian summer truffles and Oregon truffle foam.
 It was accompanied by a Walter Scott wine.
 I hope you get a chance to try it!

 We understand it's really hard to choose a wine for Christmas.
 In fact, it takes us so long each year to decide what to drink for the holidays, we're left with very little time to actually think about anything else.
 Especially what to buy our loved ones.